Where To Buy Stamps In Japan: Post Offices, Conbini, & More

 Can I use regular stamps for international mail?

 Yes, but the total amount varies depending on the destination location.
-For example, letters to South Korea would need 120円 stamp.
-While for America it will be 140円 yen stamp.
+For example, letters to South Korea would need a 120円 stamp.
+While for America it will be a 140-yen stamp.

 For more details, see Japan Post’s Overseas Fee (in Japanese).

-However, if you're unsure which stamp to use, you can go to your local post office where they will attach the correct stamp postage.
+However, if you're unsure which stamp to use when sending international mail, you can go to your local Japanese post office, where they will attach the correct postage stamp.

 What type of Japanese stamps can I buy?